 Sunak sets out coronavirus support for workers and firms

-As part of a package of measures the Chancellor said the new jobs support scheme was aimed at protecting “viable” roles rather than all posts which have been kept going as a result of state support under the furlough programme.
+As part of a package of measures, the Chancellor said the new job support scheme was aimed at protecting “viable” roles rather than all posts which have been kept going as a result of state support under the furlough programme.

-Under the terms of the new scheme, the Government will top up the wages of people working at least a third of their normal hours.
+Under the terms of the new scheme, the Government will top up the wages of people working at least a third of their normal hours, with companies which did not take part in the furlough scheme allowed to apply.

-It will cost the Treasury an estimated £300 million a month for every million workers who take up the scheme.
+It will cost the Treasury an estimated £300 million a month for every million workers who take up the scheme – with Government contributions per worker capped at £697.92 per month.

-He also extended the self-employment income support scheme and 15% VAT cut for the hospitality and tourism sectors, and help for businesses in repaying government-backed loans.
+By comparison, the furlough scheme has cost the Government £39.3 billion – about £6 billion a month.

+The Institute for Fiscal Studies (IFS) think tank warned the new Job Support Scheme was “significantly less generous” and will translate into “sharply rising unemployment”, as jobs which relied on state funding will cease to exist.

 Mr Sunak delivered his plans in the House of Commons, but Prime Minister Boris Johnson was not there to support him as he was visiting police recruits in Northamptonshire.